rexfordessilfie/redux-toolkit-query-patterns/README.md

-# React + TypeScript + Vite
+# Redux-Toolkit Query Patterns

+A repository for playing around with different usage patterns in Redux-Toolkit Query to discover best approaches for managing state.

+It is built around common api's such as [PokeApi](https://pokeapi.co/).

+# Patterns

+1. `useQuery`
+2. `useLazyQuery` + Trigger in `useEffect`
+3. `useQueryState` + Initiate in `useEffect`
+4. `useSelector` + Initiate in `useEffect`
+5. `useQuery` + `skip`/`skipToken` (Coming soon...)
+6. `transformResponse` (Coming soon...)
+7. Pagination (Coming soon...)
+8. Infinite Scroll (Coming soon...)

+# Development

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project was bootstrapped with Vite and provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: